lydia-dr/WHO_Life_Expectancy_LinReg/README.md

 2. The Life_Expectancy_Prediction_Model which contains a function that allows for predictions on novel inputs.

-3. The script used to deploy the prediction model via streamlit.
+3. The script used to deploy the prediction model via Streamlit.
 Click the link below to try it!

    https://who-life-expectancy.streamlit.app/